Excise: History and rationale

-Monies raised through excise may be earmarked for redress of specific social costs commonly associated with the product or service on which it is levied.
+Revenue raised through excise may be earmarked for redress of specific social costs commonly associated with the product or service on which it is levied.
 Tobacco tax revenues, for example, might be spent on government anti-smoking campaigns, or healthcare for cancer, heart disease, vascular disease, lung disease, and so on.

 In some countries, excise is also levied on some goods for purely punitive reasons.
 Many US states impose excise on illegal substances; these places do not consider it to be a revenue source, but instead regard it as a means of imposing a greater level of punishment, by opening up convicted criminals to the charge of tax evasion.